lambdaclass/leo_stdlib/README.md

 Verifies a given merkle proof of inclusion using poseidon hash as implemented on the stdlib returns true if it's correct, and false if it's not

 it receives the leave, the proof and the root as arguments.
-Additionally, it receives a path_index array indicating for each element of the proof false if it's hashed as the first element and true if it's hashed as the second element
+Additionally, it receives a path_index array indicating for each element of the proof false if it's hashed as the first element and true if it's hashed as the second element.

 ## Integer